-Sheikh Safi al-Din (the ancestor of Safavid kings) Khānegāh and Shrine Ensemble, is an artistic and architectural masterpiece which was built commissioned by Sadr-al-din Musa, Sheikh's son, in 735 AH and the other parts of the complex were added in the early Safavid dynasty.
+Sheikh Safi al-Din (the ancestor of Safavid kings) Khanegah and Shrine Ensemble, is the mausoleum of Sheikh Safi al-Din Ardabili, the ancestor of Safavid kings.
+It is an artistic and architectural masterpiece that was built commissioned by Sadr-al-din Musa, Sheikh's son.
+Other parts have been added to this complex in the early Safavid dynasty.

-Other sectors of the complex include Janat serā mosque, Qandil Khāneh, Chini Khāneh, Chelle Khāneh, Sharbat Khāneh, Shahid Gāh (a graveyard for vistims of Chaldiran battle), Haram Khāneh and, alcove (Shāh Neshin).
-In addition, the other sectors as a library, mosque, school, hospital, kitchen, bakery and some administrative offices were added to this complex.
+Janat sera mosque, Qandil Khaneh, Chini Khaneh, Chelle Khaneh, Sharbat Khaneh, Shahid Gah (a graveyard for victims of Chaldiran battle), Haram Khaneh, and alcove (Shah Neshin) are the other sectors of the complex.
+A library, mosque, school, hospital, kitchen, bakery, and some administrative offices were added to this complex later.

-Putting together many different and outstanding works of art including Mosaic tile Muqarnas, beautiful stucco inscriptions and the calligraphy of the great Safavid artists, wood carving, Silversmith, Illuminated manuscript and Gilding, painting, Tong Bori etc. is the remarkable feature of this resemble.
+Putting together many different and outstanding works of art including Mosaic tile Muqarnas, beautiful stucco inscriptions and the calligraphy of the great Safavid artists, wood carving, Silversmith, Illuminated manuscript and Gilding, painting, Tong Bori, etc. is the remarkable feature of this resemble.

-Sheikh Safi al-Din Khānegāh and Shrine Ensemble consists of four yards: garden yard (the biggest one), big yard of the complex, around which the collection of main buildings are located, small yard, between garden yard and big yard and finally south yard or Shahidgāh.
+Sheikh Safi al-Din Khanegah and Shrine Ensemble consist of four yards: garden yard (the biggest one), the big yard of the complex, around which the collection of main buildings are located, small yard, between the garden yard and big yard, and finally south yard or Shahidgah.